 What's Next?

 You've got your first price.
-That's a real accomplishment, and for many classes it's all you need.
-But the calculator can do a lot more when you're ready for it:
+For many classes that's all you need.
+The calculator can do more when you're ready for it:

-- Complete Walkthrough covers every feature in detail, including tiered pricing, the break-even chart, and all the advanced settings we skipped today.
+- Complete Walkthrough covers every feature in detail, including tiered pricing and all the advanced settings we skipped today.

-- How to Set Up Sliding-Scale Tiers walks through the Supported/Standard/Supporter pricing model so you can keep classes accessible without running at a loss.
+- How to Set Up Sliding-Scale Tiers walks through tiered pricing (3 or 4 tiers) so you can keep classes accessible without running at a loss.
+Available in Advanced mode.

 Ready to price your next class?